Nazzari97/Cell-Culture-Calcium-Activity-Identification/README.md

 	our lab generated both data sets using the ROI tools in ImageJ and the Measure and Multimeasure tools within the ROI manager

 When using get_marked_frames_modified_combined_with_main_driver_Bounds.m

- Using a photo editor software to convert image set/video file into a .avi

-  Name the Folder var with the files folder
+		Using a photo editor software to convert image set/video file into a .avi Name the Folder var with the files folder

-   Name the name var with the files name with the .avi removed
+	  	Name the name var with the files name with the .avi removed Run code

-    Run code

 When using the GMFCWMDB_Pre_made_Int_and_Pos.m
 	User is importing excel files generated from data directly instead of allowing the script to identify cells and pull intensity data itself
- 	This is done during instances of poor identification of cells from the Code such as with tissue and ex vivo analysis The user has to create the intensity file and centroid file themselves, This lab has used ImageJ/FUJI for this processes taking advantage of the Region of Intrest (ROI) tool
+ 	This is done during instances of poor identification of cells from the Code such as with tissue and ex vivo analysis The user has to create the intensity file and centroid file themselves,
-     		and the measure and multimeasure tools within the ROI manager Position data was created with centroid data Intesity data was created with mean gray value Intensity data has to be generated only using the Calcium indicator Channel This creates data sets that can be generated and copied into microsoft excel make sure to remove the cell count variables in the first collum in the centroid data and make sure to remove the time point data from the intensity data generated in multimeasure Name the Folder var with the files folder
+	   		This lab has used ImageJ/FUJI for this processes taking advantage of the Region of Intrest (ROI) tool and the measure and multimeasure tools within the ROI manager Position data was created with centroid data Intesity data was created with mean gray value Intensity data has to be generated only using the Calcium indicator Channel This creates data sets that can be generated and copied into microsoft excel make sure to remove the cell count variables in the first collum in the centroid data and make sure to remove the time point data from the intensity data generated in multimeasure Name the Folder var with the files folder.
-       Name the position data var using a string witht the file type extension removed - posfilename Name the intensity data var using a string witht the file type extension removed - intfilename the var 'name' is used for the creation of data sets via the code to create a basic for these file name Run code
+       Name the position data var using a string witht the file type extension removed - posfilename.
+       Name the intensity data var using a string witht the file type extension removed - intfilename. the var 'name' is used for the creation of data sets via the code to create a basic for these file name.
+       Run code.

 Explination for some var that user might want to change

 	Skp - is the amount of frames checked for nearby signaling activty/propagation of calciunm events - it is set to four frames by default

 	percent - the percentage of the Max Mean intensity required for an intensity change to reach before it is classified as a detected event
 		The defualt for cell culture is 40% (.4)
 	 	The fefualt for ex vivo/tissue is 30% (.3)

-NxtCeldis - the max pixel distance required between centroids for cells to be classified as nearby
-	ex if distance between two centorids is beyond this value - they are not nearby each other and similar temporal relation between cellular activity cannot be due to propagation If those same two centroids where within the distance/pixel value they are nearby each other and the similar temporal cellular activity could be due to propagation of signal
+	NxtCeldis - the max pixel distance required between centroids for cells to be classified as nearby ex if distance between two centorids is beyond this value - they are not nearby each other and similar temporal relation between cellular activity cannot be due to propagation If those same two centroids where within the distance/pixel value they are nearby each other and the similar temporal cellular activity could be due to propagation of signal

 Values returned by Pkcorr